 Rudy was adopted from the Oregon Humane Society by Trupanion’s Chief Veterinary Officer when Rudy was 8 weeks old.

-When Toby was 7 months old, he was adopted from the Kitsap Humane Society in Seattle by Trupanion’s VP of Regulatory.
+When Toby was 7 months old, he was adopted from the Kitsap Humane Society in Seattle by Trupanion’s Vice President of Regulatory.

 Decatur is a sweet Rottweiler mix that came into the shelter with an injured leg.
 He was evaluated and it was determined his leg needed to be amputated.
 He recovered from surgery beautifully, and once he was available for adoption, it wasn’t long before he found his new forever family.